 We’re happy to report that Scott Price, the Coast Guard’s Deputy Historian and most recently the “Acting” Historian following Dr. Browning’s retirement, has been named the permanent Chief Historian of the US Coast Guard.
 We at the FCGH have known and worked with Scott for years and know his dedication to preserving and sharing Coast Guard history is unsurpassed and we look forward to continuing our relationship with him and the Coast Guard.
 And almost as important as his hiring is, this means the Coast Guard will now start to fill other vacancies in the Historian’s office!

 As the Chairman mentioned, we continue to work with the National Coast Guard Museum Association to bring the effort to life.
 We appreciate those who have provided input about the things you like about other museums and what needs to be in our museum.
 Keep the information coming!
 You’ll read elsewhere in this edition more about the Museum Exhibit Advisory Panel.

 And as I mentioned in the last The Cutter, our third edition of our coffee table book “The Coast Guard” was going to the printers.
 It is now on sale, so if you were avoiding paying $200 on eBay, you can now get a copy at your local exchange or online.
 Remember, a portion of each sale goes to the FCGH to aid us in our preservation and promotion of US Coast Guard history.

-Please make your responses to the bridge if you have course corrections we should make.
+We continue to serve you, our membership, in our mission promote the recognition and prestige of the United States Coast Guard by emphasizing its illustrious past and contributions to the nation.
+Please make your reports to the bridge if you have course corrections we should make.
 Otherwise, I’ll report that we are on our P.I.M.